 root@linuxnix:~# grep -w 'ai' file1.txt David 20 ai Newyark

-Example 11: Grep have special feature which can print lines before, after and between for a search term.
-Suppose if you want print two lines before to the search, use below example.
+Example 11: Grep has a unique feature which can print lines before, after and between for a search term.
+Suppose if you want to print two lines before to the search, use below example.
 Search for Max and below example prints two lines above search term as well.
 This will be handy when searching for log files.

 root@linuxnix:~# grep -B 2 'Max' file1.txt Steve 45 BOA London Barbi 25 EasyCMDB Christchurch Max 25 Easy CMDB Christchurch

 Example 12: Search for a word and print two lines after to this search